-Matt Haddon is an experienced, award-winning landscape and garden designer.
+Matt Haddon is an experienced, award-winning landscape and garden designer and a full member of the Chartered Institute of Horticulture.
 He writes regularly on design for the Garden Design Journal as well as on wider horticultural matters, for example for the RHS's The Garden magazine.

 “I am a keen plantsman, with a particular love of trees.
 Alongside such practicalities, though, I bring an eclectic range of experience to my design practice - I have a MA in Medieval Studies (having specialised in Anglo-Saxon and Viking art).
 I wielded a chainsaw as a tree surgeon for a period in my twenties.
 I have a lifelong interest in ecology and ornithology and I worked as a manager with a blue-chip insurance company for over ten years.